How to Deal with Dementia in a Parent

 These small changes help maintain dignity and reduce stress for both of you.

-You may feel guilt, sadness, frustration, helplessness – sometimes all in one day.
+You may feel guilt, sadness, frustration and helplessness.
 These are normal reactions.
 Talking to someone you trust, journaling or speaking with a professional can help you process these feelings rather than carry them in silence.

 Don’t do it all alone.
-Reach out to family, friends or support groups for help – even if it’s just someone to listen.
+Reach out to family, friends or support groups for help, even if it’s just someone to listen.
 If possible, share the practical responsibilities with siblings or other relatives.
-You can also:

 - Arrange respite care to take regular breaks